-This part of the report considers the substantive activities of the Trilateral offices.
-The aggregate demand for services in the patent procedures of the Trilateral offices is not exactly equivalent to the overall demand for patent rights.
+This part of the report considers the substantive activities of the Trilateral Offices.
+The aggregate demand for services in the patent procedures of the Trilateral Offices is not exactly equivalent to the overall demand for patent rights.
 For example, the designated offices do not examine PCT applications definitively until they enter the national or regional phase.

-Statistics are given for applications filed with Trilateral offices from each filing bloc, also showing domestic and foreign filings.
-They are counted at the date of filing for direct national applications at the JPO and the USPTO, and for direct regional applications at the EPO.
+Statistics are given for applications filed with Trilateral Offices from each filing bloc, also showing domestic and foreign filings.
+Direct applications to the Trilateral Offices are counted at the date of filing.
 PCT applications are counted at the moment they enter the national or regional phase.
 Part of the demand for patent rights in the EPC contracting states is processed through the national offices, and therefore does not result in workload for the EPO.
 The demand at the EPO is given in terms of applications rather than in terms of designations.